 The efforts made by the Government and State Securities Commission (“SSC”) has been responded by the first opening of the Securities Transaction Center (“STC”) in HCMC in 2000 (now called Ho Chi Minh City Stocks Exchange or HOSE), and the smaller one in 2004, in Hanoi, called Hanoi Securities Trading Center or HASTC (now called Hanoi Stocks Exchange or HNX).
 For more simplified procedures for listing by enterprises and more efficient management by State agencies, the Government is considering a project on combining these two stock exchanges into one in the near future.

-To date, over 100 securities companies has been licensed by SSC are still active after 4 years of restructure.
+To date, 80 among over 100 securities companies licensed by SSC are still active after 4 years of restructure.
 These companies provide a full range of services relating to securities business.
 They all have either head offices or branch/ liaison offices in Hanoi or HCMC.
 Two kinds of goods are well available for sale in the securities market.
-They are stocks listed by around 700 enterprises, mainly enterprises equitized from the SOEs, and bonds issued by the Government and banks.
-In addition, to reinforce the management of stock exchanges, a floor trading securities of unlisted public companies (called UpCOM) has been established to manage the activities of sale and purchase of securities issued by unlisted public companies.
+They are stocks listed by around 1,853 enterprises, in which many are enterprises equitized from the SOEs, and bonds issued by the Government and banks.

-Applying for the trading code from Vietnam Securities Depository Center ("VSD"), opening the securities trading account with a securities company in Vietnam, opening the capital account with a qualified bank in Vietnam, and opening the securities depository account with a commercial bank or securities company granted by the SSC with depositary activity registration certificate and registered as member of VSD are compulsory with respect to foreign individuals and organizations who wish to buy listed securities in the Vietnamese securities market, while the simpler requirements are made to a purchase of unlisted securities by foreign individuals and organizations in the Vietnamese securities market.
-With respect to listed stocks, foreign investors can hold up to 49% of the total of stocks in circulation of an issuer, except for some special cases such as investments in specific industries (e.g. banks) or in public companies operating with business lines where investment is conditional applicable to foreign investors but there is no specific regulations on foreign ownership (up to 49%) or the charter of a public or listed company limits foreign ownership and the SSC has been reported thereon.
-With respect to listed bonds, foreign individuals and organizations can hold up to 40% of the total of bonds in circulation of an issuer, of which a private individual can hold up to 5% and an organization can hold up to 10%.
-With respect to unlisted stocks, foreign ownership limits are different (which in theory may go up to 100%), varying from business sector to business sector, and in accordance with the Vietnam's commitments to the WTO, other international treaties to which Vietnam is a party, and the relevant specific provisions of domestic laws.
+Applying for the registration of securities trading code at Vietnam Securities Depository Center (“VSD”), opening the securities trading account with a securities company in Vietnam, opening an indirect investment account with a licensed bank in Vietnam, and opening the securities depository account with a commercial bank or securities company granted by the SSC with depositary activity registration certificate and registered as member of VSD are compulsory with respect to foreign individuals and organizations who wish to buy listed securities in the Vietnamese securities market, while the simpler requirements are made to a purchase of unlisted securities by foreign individuals and organizations in the Vietnamese securities market.
+With respect to listed stocks, foreign investors can hold up to 100% of the total of stocks in circulation of an issuer, except for some special cases such as investments in specific industries (e.g. banks) or in public companies operating with business lines where investment is conditional applicable to foreign investors but there is no specific regulations on foreign ownership (up to 49%) or the charter of a public or listed company limits foreign ownership and the SSC has been reported thereon.
+With respect to listed bonds, foreign individuals and organizations can hold up to 100% of the total of bonds in circulation of an issuer, of which a private individual can hold up to 5% and an organization can hold up to 10%.
+With respect to unlisted stocks, foreign ownership limits are different (which in theory may go up to 100%), varying from business sector to business sector, and in accordance with the Vietnam’s commitments to the WTO, other international treaties to which Vietnam is a party, and the relevant specific provisions of domestic laws.
 If companies operate with multiple business lines subject to different rules on foreign ownership ratio, the foreign ownership ratio shall not exceed the lowest of foreign ownership ratios applicable to these business lines (which are being conducted by the company), unless otherwise provided for by an international treaty.